 The accrual for contributions has been determined on the basis of cash received subsequent to the year end.
 The liability for outstanding claims has been determined on the basis of claims paid subsequently to year end.
-In the previous year Benefits Payable also included Group Life Insurance Proceeds received on behalf of and payable to members.

 (h) Death and Disablement Insurance